 Thorstein Veblen and Hyman Minsky are seminal thinkers who place great importance on the interaction between processes that link finance and financial markets with economic and social evolution.
 This book makes a contribution to the recontextualisation of the habitual, non-evolutionary and laissez-faire macroeconomic theory and policy, thus exposing the relevant contribution of the macro-theories of Veblen and Minsky.

-This book will be of great interest to researchers, intellectuals and students pursuing political economy, macroeconomics and finance.
+This book will be of great interest to researchers, intellectuals and students pursuing economics and finance.

 2. The pragmatic basis of Veblen’s approach to economic policy

 3. Unsustainable asset and liability structures, market processes and Minsky’s macroeconomics

 4. Minsky’s institutional stabilisers and endogenous capitalist instability

 Giorgos Argitis, Professor of Macroeconomics, Department of Economics, National and Kapodistrian University of Athens, Greece.